Ochsner Student Research Hub

 See what projects are available at Ochsner Clinical School.

-For Phase 1 Ochsner Students
+For MD Year 1 and 2 Ochsner Students

-UQ Ochsner students in New Orleans for Phase 2 of the MD have several opportunities to do research at the Ochsner Clinical School.
+UQ Ochsner students based in New Orleans for Phase 2 of the MD have several opportunities to do research at the Ochsner Clinical School.
 If you have not already organised a project with a researcher, you might look through the “Find a Project” link on the Ochsner Hub or make contact through meeting clinicians on your clinical placements.

 Regardless of how you find a research project, you must follow the steps on the OMSA Guide for Phase 2 Research and the OMSA Research Checklist and FAQ.